Kushuh/react-endless-scroller/README.md

 ### Overview

-The EndlessScrollHandler wraps a page component, and pass some useful props to it, to easily feed user with infinite content.
+The FeedHandler wraps a page component, and pass some useful props to it, to easily feed user with infinite content.

 The component will handle the network calls, based on the current scroll position in the scrollable element that handles the tuples.